-- With the plugin network-activated, make your selection of which tabs you wish to allow your admins to change.
-You’ll see a setting for that at the bottom of each tab.
+1. With the plugin network-activated, make your selection of which tabs you wish to allow your admins to change.
+You’ll see a setting for that at the bottom of each tab:

-- Once you’re done with that, open your wp-config.php and add in this line of code:
+2. Once you’re done with configuring which tabs you wish to show up, open your wp-config.php and above this line:

 define( 'WDS_SITEWIDE', false );

-Any settings in tabs you mark as inaccessible should be inherited site-wide, but everything your site admins can control should be site-specific.
+Any settings in tabs you mark as inaccessible should be applied to every site on the network, but everything your site admins can control should be site-specific.

-If you ever need to take network control over SEO settings later on, simply set the define you just added to “true”.
+If you ever need to take network control over the settings for Infinite SEO in the future, simply set the define you just added to “true”.
 The settings will then disappear from individual sites, and will once again be accessible in your network settings.